miquelindia90/SnakeSolutions/README.md

 ## Testing the Snake AI Model

-To test the trained Snake AI models, you can use the `test_snake_IA_model.py` script provided in the SnakeSolutions project.
+To test the trained Snake AI models, you can use the `test_snake_IA_model.py` script provided in the SnakeSolutions repository.

 1. Make sure you have completed the installation steps mentioned above.

 2. Open a terminal or command prompt.

-3. Navigate to the root directory of the SnakeSolutions project.
+3. Navigate to the root directory of the SnakeSolutions repository.

 4. Run the following command to start testing the Snake AI model: